SamTop/exam-scheduling/logs/observations.md

 does several updates based on Hopfield network.
 The number of updates increases progressively.
 The network was trained on "good" slots.
 With this implementation, leaving overnight, I was able to reach state with 106 clashes for file "car-f-92.stu" with 30 slots.

+For the file ute-s-92.stu with 9 slots were able to find state with 2 clashes.
+For the file car-f-92.stu with 28 slots the algorithm was able to find state with 190 clashes, which is great result.
+As a proof for this last statement I can send the log file via email, where the steps the algorithm took are visible.
+It is over 100MB, could not push to Github.